Stakeholder Intelligence

 Opposition Narratives to Anticipate

-"Data centres consume too much power."
-Critics may argue that data centre electricity demand competes with residential and commercial consumers.
-Counter with data on economic contribution, job creation, and the opportunity for co-located renewable generation.
+• "Data centres consume too much electricity": Critics will argue that data centre power consumption competes with residential and commercial needs, driving up electricity costs for Albertans.

 Data Points to Monitor

-• Competing provincial data centre incentive program announcements
+• Competing jurisdiction data centre incentive announcements

 Sources